bryanchance/flow/README.md

 # Fynca Worker
 The Fynca worker is a small application that manages Blender to process jobs.
 It accesses the NATS queue for jobs and stores the results in MinIO.

-# Render Slices
-For optimized rendering with very large resolutions or high cycle counts, render slicing can be enabled that will split the frame into regions to be rendered across the cluster.
-When render slicing is enabled, an extra compositing task is used to composite each slice into a final render.
-This is transparent to the user and the result is the same in Minio.
-Job render times are improved dramatically depending on the number of nodes and their corresponding performance.